anirudhhh04/Calculator-App/README.md

 ## IDEA:
-A simple Calculator app with GUI.
+A simple Calculator app with Graphic User Interface.
-# Tools used:
+## Tools used:
-.
-Java
+- Java

-.
-Swing
+- Swing